oluwatosinolamilekan/geo-project-management/backend/RAILWAY_DEPLOYMENT_FIX.md

 2. Application starts without working directory errors
 3. Database tables are created and populated
 4. API endpoints are responding correctly
+5. No 502 errors in Railway logs

-This approach follows the official Railway documentation and should resolve the working directory issue completely.
+This approach follows the official Railway documentation and should resolve both the working directory issue and common 502 error causes.